dmandache/sleek-patch/README.md

 # sleek-patch
-## Optimally patchify your images using the SLIC superpixel algorithm - simply sleek !
+## Optimally patchify your images using the SLIC superpixel algorithm - so sleek !

 ## 1 - What